top of page

 Dr. Ron Busbee

 Dr. Ron Busbee is retired Assistant Superintendent for Human Resources for Houston County Schools.
-He is a former part-time professor for the University of Georgia where he taught graduate level courses in School Personnel,and he currently teaches School Law, Ethics and Personnel classes for Piedmont College.
+He is a former part-time professor for the University of Georgia where he taught graduate level courses in School Personnel, and he currently teaches School Law, Ethics and Personnel classes for Piedmont College.
 Dr. Busbee has extensive personnel experience and has served as a consultant in the areas of planning, school operations, and Human Resources.
 He has presented at both the state and national levels.

-Mr. David Carpenter
+David Carpenter (2).jpg

 David Carpenter is a retired superintendent of the Houston County School System.
 During his 35-year career he was named a National Distinguished Principal and was recognized as an Outstanding Educator by the Georgia Association of Educational Leaders.
 He served as president of both the Georgia Association of Educational Leaders and the Georgia Association of Elementary Principals.
 He has presented at both state and national conferences on the topic of Effective Leadership.

-Ms. Linda Horne
+Linda Horne

 Linda Horne retired from the Houston County School system as an Assistant Superintendent for School Operations.
 During her 39-year career as an educator, she has served as a teacher, counselor, instructional coordinator, principal, executive director for elementary operations and assistant superintendent.
 Linda has presented on topics dealing with curriculum and instruction both at state and national conferences.
 She has provided staff development for the Houston County School system and other systems throughout the state, working with teachers, administrators and central office personnel.

-Mr. Frank King
+Frank King

 Mr. Frank King is currently President of King Educational Services and has worked as superintendent for three school systems.
 He has extensive experience in matters of school system governance, finance, and executive succession